openbmc/docs/openbmc-systemd.md

 xyz.openbmc_project.State.Host RequestedHostTransition s
 xyz.openbmc_project.State.Host.Transition.On

-Underneath the covers, this is calling systemd with obmc-chassis-start@0.target
+Underneath the covers, this is calling systemd with the server power on target.

 ## Error Handling of Systemd
 With great numbers of targets and services, come great chances for failures.